xapple/forest_puller/README.md

 ### IPCC

-To access the same forest data directly from the IPCC without `forest_puller` you would have to first select your country from the CRF country table in a browser.
+To access the same forest data directly from the IPCC without `forest_puller` you would have to first select your country from the CRF country table in a browser at [this address](https://tinyurl.com/y474yu9e).

 ![IPCC demo screenshot 1](documentation/ipcc/ipcc_demo_1.png?raw=true "IPCC demo screenshot 1")